ma-jetteleger/Toggle/Process/Journal.md

 The code was pretty much already all there, I just needed to add a line or two to re-call the "click" function on a toggled square to make the cascades happen, and some checks to make the level generation algorithm be able to anticipate the cascades.
 This is sort-of proof that this is a minimalist addition to the game: I was able to implement it without changing or adding an entire system, I just needed to extend one that already existed

+## 2024-11-18

+Forcing the level generation algorithm to output specific features doesn't work.
+The conditions under which some features are valid are too specific and ensuring the generation of those features makes it so other features (or possible combinations/configurations of features) will be ignored.
+I'm tempted to go another route: to pre-generate as many levels purely randomly like before at edit-time, and to drop the use of the level generation algorithm at runtime altogether.
+Instead, I'll write a search algorithm that will crawl through the list of pregenerated levels and pool the ones that fit the specific progression requirements.
+Then the search algorithm will select one of those at random for the player to play.
+This is basically what's already happening when the generation algorithm fails, but I want to lean into this approach and pivot to using it more deliberately and reliably as the main way levels are provided to the player

+## 2024-11-22

+I powered through and managed to find a way to make my "ideal algorithm" work...
+I haven't included every feature in it yet and it's definitely not bug-free as of now, but I'm hopeful...